-A. Class Merostomata: This class includes extinct Eurypterids (just mentioned) and the Subclass Xiphosura.
-The eurypterids were fairly large (less than a foot to 6-7 feet long; they often had a spine-like tail, and were aquatic or in mud.

-The Xiphosura are the king crabs or horseshoe crabs.
+- A. Class Merostomata: This class includes the extinct Subclass Eurypterids (just mentioned) and the Subclass Xiphosura. - The eurypterids (sometimes called sea scorpions) were fairly large (just under a foot to 6-7 feet long, making them the largest arthropods ever); they often had a spine-like tail, and were aquatic or in mud.
+They arose in the Ordovician and went extinct in the Permian.
+They were fearsome marine predators.
+They were widespread in occurrence.
+Some recent evidence indicates that this group may actually be more closely related to the Arachnida than to the Xiphosura. - The Xiphosura are the king crabs or horseshoe crabs.
 They do exist today and are also aquatic.

-They are relatively common along the Atlantic Coast where the feed primarily on marine worms.
+They are relatively common along the Atlantic Coast where they feed primarily on marine worms.
 They are relatively easy to identify by their oval shape with the hard dorsal covering, and the long spine-like tail.
-The reproductive organs are located anteriorly, near the base of the abdomen.
-We have examples of these in the laboratory.

-- B. Class Pycnogonida: This is the sea spiders.
-They are marine animals, and look somewhat like spiders with their legs bent many times.
-They have a partial cephalothorax and a rudimentary abdomen.
-They are predaceous and have sucking mouthparts.
-They generally are deep-water organisms, but occasionally are found in shallow water under stones.
-They are relatively rare.
-We do have examples of these in the laboratory. - C. Class Arachnida: The Arachnida has 2 main body parts: the cephalothorax and the abdomen.
+They differ from other chelicerates in that they have compound eyes, but the eyes are covered with a single thick cornea, so it does not appear to be compound; they have a pair of simple eyes in the center of the head.
+We have examples of these for you to examine in the laboratory. - B. Class Arachnida: This is the largest Class of chelicerates with about 65,000 species described (8,000 from North America).
+The Arachnida has 2 main body parts: the cephalothorax and the abdomen.
 The 1st pair of postoral appendages are the chelicerae, the 2nd pair are called pedipalps and the remaining 4 pairs are leg-like.
 Respiration is by book lungs and/or tracheae.
 There are groups of simple eyes, but no compound eyes.